Indus Towers

-Indus Towers Limited has over 175,000 towers and 319,100 co-locations and a nationwide presence covering all 22 telecom circles, it has the widest coverage in India and has already achieved 289,000 tenancies, a first in the telecom tower industry globally.
-Indus Towers Limited is formed by the merger of Bharti Infratel Limited and Indus Towers.
-This combined strength makes Indus Towers one of the largest telecom tower companies in the world.
-Some of its major customers are Airtel, Bharti Hexacom, Jio and Vi.
+Indus Towers Limited has over 192,874 towers and 342,831 co-locations and a nationwide presence covering all 22 telecom circles.
+It has the widest coverage in India and has already achieved 289,000 tenancies, a first in the telecom tower industry globally.
+Some of its major customers include Airtel, Bharti Hexacom, Jio and Vi.

 History

-Indus Towers Limited was founded in November 2006.
+Indus Towers Limited was founded in November 2007 by Bharti Infratel, Vodafone Essar, and Idea Cellular, with the goal of merging their passive infrastructure assets across 16 telecom circles.
 It was incorporated with an objective to provide shared telecom infrastructure to telecom operators on a non-discriminatory basis.
+Bharti Infratel held a 42% stake in the company, with Vodafone Group Plc holding 42% and Vodafone Idea holding 11.15%.
+The remaining 4.85% stake was held by private equity firm Providence Equity.

-Merger with Bharti Infratel
+Bharti Infratel merger

-In 2017, reports suggested that Bharti Infratel, who already owns 42% of Indus Towers, was looking to acquire the 53% stake in Indus Towers, currently owned by Vodacom Group Plc.
+In 2017, reports suggested that Bharti Infratel was looking to acquire the 53% stake in Indus Towers, owned by Vodacom Group and Vodafone Idea.
 However, in July, the head of Vodafone stated that they were "actively considering" a float of their stake in Indus Towers.
 Vodafone went on to deliver a formal mandate to both Bank of America Merrill Lynch and Morgan Stanley to finalize buyers.

-On 25 April 2018, Bharti Infratel and Vodafone Group issued a joint statement announcing the merger of Bharti Infratel and Indus Towers to create the second largest telecom tower company in the world.
+Bharti Airtel (Bharti Infratel's parent company), Vodafone Group, and Vodafone Idea announced on 25 April 2018 that they had signed an agreement to merge Bharti Infratel with Indus Towers.
 Under the terms of the agreement, Bharti Infratel will transfer 1,565 of its own shares for each Indus Towers share valuing the latter at $10 billion.
 Other major shareholders in Indus Towers such as Idea Cellular and Providence Equity Partners would be provided an option to cash out.
-Bharti Airtel, the parent company of Bharti Infratel, will hold the largest stake in the newly merged entity.
 Prior to the merger, shareholding in Indus Towers was Bharti Infratel (42%), Vodafone Group (42%), Idea Cellular (11.15%) and Providence Equity Partners (4.85%).

+The merger was originally planned to go through before October 2019.
+However, due to delays in approvals, it was postponed to December 2019 by when the Department of Telecommunications (DoT) was supposed to give its permission.
+Owing to further delays by the DoT and the National Company Law Tribunal the deadline was extended multiple times to 24 June 2020.

+The DoT approved the merger on 21 February 2020.
+The merger received foreign direct investment approval and was due to be completed by 31 August.
+The merger was approved by Bharti Infratel’s board on 1 September, and by Vodafone Group in October 2020.
+The merger was completed on 19 November 2020.
+Vodafone Idea received ₹3760.1 crore as cash compensation for its 11.15% stake.
+Post-merger, Bharti Airtel received a 36.73% stake in the merged entity and Vodafone Group held a 28.12% stake.
+The remaining shares are held by private equity firm Providence Equity Partners (3.1%) and public shares (35.2%).
+The merger made Indus Towers the second largest telecom tower infrastructure operator in the world.